char3210/SlimefunAdvancements/README.md

 (the display and name support color codes with `&`)

-The criteria are a section, where each item is a criterion and the key is the criterion key.
+The criteria are a section, where each item is a criterion and the key is the criterion key. (details below)

+`hidden` is either `true` or `false`.
+If true, the advancement is hidden by default both in the chest gui and in the vanilla menu.

+The rewards are a section of different reward types (e.g. `command`s, details below)

 #### criterion